-IWCity is an investment holding company and its subsidiaries are mainly involved in property development, property land-banking and construction.
+IWCity is an investment holding company and through its subsidiaries, mainly involved in property development, property land-banking and construction.
 As one of the largest owners of waterfront land in Eastern Johor Bahru, our vision is to become a leading integrated property player focusing on community living and quality development.
-The Group has completed and sold thousands of residential and commercial properties to-date.
-The Group has also contributed significantly to the Johorean society by constructing thousands of low-cost homes for the benefit of the community.